-- Section 4.2.2: MFFF process, material handling, or storage area designs incorporate sufficient factors of safety to require at least two unlikely, independent, and concurrent changes in process conditions before a criticality event is possible.
-For the purposes of demonstrating compliance with this requirement, "unlikely" is defined as events or event sequences that are not expected to occur during the facility lifetime, but are considered credible. - Section 4.2.3: MFFF process design relies on engineered features where practical, rather than administrative controls. - Section 4.3.2: In cases where an extension in the area(s) of applicability of a NCS analysis methodology is required, the method is supplemented by other calculational methods to provide estimate of bias in the extended area(s).
-As an alternative, the extension in the area(s) of applicability may also be addressed through an increased margin of subcriticality. - MOX Services intends to adhere to the exception noted in Regulatory Guide 3.71 to section 4.3.6 which states that licensees and applicants should provide the details of validation.
+Section 4.2.2: MFFF process, material handling, or storage area designs incorporate sufficient factors of safety to require at least two unlikely, independent, and concurrent changes in process conditions before a criticality event is possible.
+For the purposes of demonstrating compliance with this requirement, "unlikely" is defined as events or event sequences that are not expected to occur during the facility lifetime, but are considered credible.

+Section 4.2.3: MFFF process design relies on engineered features where practical, rather than administrative controls.

+Section 4.3.2: In cases where an extension in the area(s) of applicability of a NCS analysis methodology is required, the method is supplemented by other calculational methods to provide estimate of bias in the extended area(s).
+As an alternative, the extension in the area(s) of applicability may also be addressed through an increased margin of subcriticality.

-ANSI/ANS-8.3-1997 (R2003), Criticality Accident Alarm System, is part of the design basis of MFFF process and fissile material handling and storage areas.
-The standard provides general guidance for the design, testing, and maintenance of criticality accident alarm systems at facilities where a criticality event may lead to excessive exposure to radiation.
-The scope of guidance provided in ANSI/ANS-8.3-1997 (R2003) is applicable to MFFF design and operation.
+• ANSI/ANS-8.3-1997 (R2003), Criticality Accident Alarm System, is part of the design basis of MFFF process and fissile material handling and storage areas.